 There are lots of lists of what to bring when you go camping or backpacking, but what about the things you should not bring with you?
-After encountering a lot of campers with some ridiculous items, I thought it was time to write this list.
+After encountering a lot of campers with some ridiculous and irresponsible items, I thought it was time to write this list.

 The entire point of camping is to get away.
 You can’t do that if you are plugged in.
 Really, your TV shows can wait until you get back.
 You don’t need to keep up on the news while away (is knowing the news really going to change anything?).
 And you certainly don’t need to stress yourself by checking your email!